Kazakhstan, Uzbekistan & Turkmenistan

 A morning flight will bring us to Astana, the capital of Kazakhstan.
 The surrounding area is one of seemingly endless steppe and marshland interspersed with immense reed beds and marshes resplendent with large numbers of water-birds.
 We can hope to find our first Paddyfield, Cetti's, Moustached, Eurasian Grasshopper and Savi's Warblers, Bluethroat, Citrine Wagtail and Pine Bunting, here at its most southern breeding grounds.
 Night in Astana.

-An early start today for our visit to Korgalzhyn State Nature Reserve.
+Two days in-and-around Korgalzhyn State Nature Reserve.
 The vast wetland area, a combination of virgin steppe and lakes, is home to wolves, marmots and Saiga.
 However, it is the birds that are the real attraction for us, as a major migration route but with some excellent breeding specialities.
 Our main targets here are nesting groups of the globally Critically Endangered Sociable Lapwing, and both Black and White-winged Larks which are both confined to the Central Asian steppes.

 Other attractions include colonies of Black-winged Pratincoles and White-winged Terns in glorious breeding plumage, while migrant waders such as Red-necked Phalaropes, Spotted Redshank, Terek Sandpiper, and Ruff in their breeding finery.
 These enumerable wetlands and lakes should also produce breeding Dalmatian Pelican, Great Bittern, White-headed Duck and breeding colonies of Pallas’s Gulls.
 The damp, grassy steppe hosts elegant Demoiselle Cranes while scattered scrub should hold Booted Warbler, Pallid and Montague’s Harriers and acrobatic Red-footed Falcons.
 Night in Astana.